Use Browser Node

 Type: string | Required: ❌ | Default: null

-Two-letter lowercase country code used when proxyMode is brightdata_isp (for example us, de, or gb).
-This field must be set when using the Bright Data ISP proxy and is ignored when proxyMode is no_proxy.
+Two-letter lowercase country code used when proxyMode is country_proxy (for example us, de, or gb).
+This field must be set when using the country proxy and is ignored when proxyMode is no_proxy.

 Configuring This Node